Marionio/Marionio/README.md

 # Mario Escobar

-I am a data analyst who loves to learn.
-Currently expanding skills on Python, Excel and Swift
+I have mostly worked around the food industry (5 years).
+Currently expanding skills on Python, Excel and GDScript.